-Yu Xiuhua was born with cerebral palsy in Hengdian Village in the Hunan Province, in Southern China.
+Yu Xiuhua was born with cerebral palsy in Hengdian Village in the Hubei Province, in Central China.
 Unable to attend college, travel, or work the land with her parents, Yu remained home where she could help with housework.
 Eventually she was forced into an arranged marriage that became abusive.
 She divorced her husband and moved back in with her parents, taking her son with her.

 In defiance of the stigma attached to her disability, her status as a divorced single mother, and as a peasant in rural China, Yu found her voice in poetry.
 Starting in the late ’90s, her writing became a vehicle with which to explore and share her reflections on homesickness, family and ancestry, the reality of disability in the context of a body’s urges and desires.